simonmeusel/MuteSpotifyAds/README.md

 ## How is it so efficent?

-Whenever the track changes, the following file will get modfied:
+Whenever the track changes, the following file will get modfied by Spotify:

 ```python
 # When a song plays next